04piyush/Paytm-Wallet-App/README.md

-Paytm Wallet App that enables users to perform a variety of financial transactions.
+SmartWallet App that enables users to perform a variety of financial transactions.
 Users can easily sign up and sign in to their accounts.
 The app allows users to add funds to their wallet by linking their HDFC or Axis Bank accounts (on-ramp functionality) and transferring money from these bank accounts to their wallet.
 In addition to receiving funds, users can also transfer money to other users, using either their phone number or name as the recipient